 KfW-student loans - Corona aid

 The Federal Ministry of Education and Research has set up a bridging loan within the framework of the KfW student loans.
-These can also be applied for by foreign students from 1 June to 31 March 2021.
+These can also be applied for by foreign students since 1 June 2020 to 31 March 2021.

 Information can be found here: https://www.swfr.de/de/geld/finanzielle-hilfen/corona-nothilfe/

 No, you can not automatically clam ALB II-Services.
 Full time students are excluded from SGB II-Services (see § 7 Abs.
 5 SGB II).
 Only a few exceptions exist.
 For example: